willettjf/willettjf.github.io/index.md

 ## Research Publications

 I have published in leading journals including the International Journal of Business Communication, Journal of Interactive Advertising, and Newspaper Research Journal.

-<a href="https://scholar.google.com/citations?user=t1pq2N4AAAAJ&hl=en&oi=ao" target="_blank">Google Scholar</a>
+See my publications on <a href="https://scholar.google.com/citations?user=t1pq2N4AAAAJ&hl=en&oi=ao" target="_blank">Google Scholar</a>.

 ## In The Media